bruncanepa/book-holmes/README.md

 - Add more APIs as back up where book content is extracted from.
 We are 100% depending on GoogleBooks now.
 - Server-Sent Events connections are being saved in memory.
 Some options to consider:
   - Use EC2 with persistance NodeJS instances that handle SSE connections.
 Lambda use this to forward events.
-  - Use API Gateway Management API and a database for handling Socket connections with our Lambdas.
+  - Use API Gateway Management API and a database for handling WebSocket connections with our Lambdas.
-  - Do polling instead of SSE.
+  - Do polling instead of SSE or WebSocket.
 Fetch every ~5 seconds the job status.
+- Rate limiting: use an external database for handling it, like Redis.

 ## Getting Started